MeowGargi/MeowGargi/README.md

-Hello, I am Gargi Parmar.
+1. Hello, I am Gargi Parmar.
-Pursuing a degree of Bachelor of Technology in Computer Science Engineering.
+2. Pursuing a degree of Bachelor of Technology in Computer Science Engineering.
-Well-versed with the concepts of Object oriented programming in Java.
+3. Well-versed with the concepts of Object oriented programming in Java.
-Learning Spring and SpringBoot.
+4. Learning Spring and SpringBoot.
-Would be glad to collaborate on Web dev projects.
+5. Would be eager to collaborate on Website development projects.

 <!---